MaxMansfield/Cavrn/README.md

 3. run `make` to build an example

-##Using Cavrn
+## Using Cavrn
-To use Cavrn include the source and objects/static library files in you project directory or link to them.
+To use Cavrn include the source and objects or static library files in you project directory or link to them.
 At the moment this is not the easiest part of the process by any means but it has only been a few days, give it time and I'll have a killer install chain.

-#UART
+# UART
-####A library implementation for sending/recieving bytes or strings via UART pins.
+#### A library implementation for sending/recieving bytes or strings via UART pins.

 ### Configuration
 Uart is able to take advantage of all modes given by an MCU.
 Just provide it during initialization.